 One of our Saturday lunch was held at Ang Hoay Loh, located at the corner garden space of the State Chinese (Penang) Association on Perak Road.
 This restaurant is an icon for some of Penang’s most authentic cuisines.

-First on the menu was the Fried oyster mee includes ingredients of pork, prawns and vegetable.
-The mee is fried till damp with some gravy and it tasted good with the sweetness from the plentiful ingredients.
+First on the menu was the fried oyster mee which includes pork, prawns and vegetables.
+The yellow mee is fried with some gravy and it is tasty with sweetness from the plentiful ingredients.
 Just leave the mee to sit for a while to soak up the gravy and you will get a plate of heavenly mee.
-Highly recommended!

 Next came the Fried Tang Hoon, topped with prawns and sotong rings.
-This noodle is fried with much wok hei, very flavorful taken with sambal.
-You could just see the beautiful QQ texture of the strands of Tang Hoon, as its being lifted in the 2nd picture.
+This noodle is fried with much wok hei, very flavorful taken with the spicy sambal.
+You could just see the beautiful QQ strands of Tang Hoon.

 Next was their signature dish, Bak Kee Soup – pieces of meat that are deep fried after being coated with cornstarch and cooked in a starchy soup with cabbage.
 I would definitely recommend this dish, as it is very much worth a try.
 Flavorful indeed and the meat are tender as well.

 Last but not least, some vegetables to round up our meal.
 We had the Tau Kua stir-fried with big size prawns and leeks (suan nah).
 What made this dish special was the tau kua, it was made with five-spice powder, lending extra taste to the dish!